Zoho billing logo Help Docs

 • Click Send Invoice at the top of the invoice’s Details page.

-The invoice will be sent to your customer.
-A bill or vendor credit will be created for them, and a copy of the invoice will also be sent as an attachment.
+Once the invoice is sent to your customer through Peppol, a unique UUID will be generated for the invoice.
+You can copy it by clicking Copy UUID next to the e-invoice status.
+A bill or vendor credit will be created in your customer’s system, and a copy of the invoice will also be sent as an attachment.

-Note: Once an invoice is pushed through PEPPOL, it cannot be edited or deleted.
-To cancel the invoice, you should create a credit note and push it through PEPPOL.
+• Once an invoice is sent through PEPPOL, it cannot be edited or deleted.
+To cancel the invoice, you should create a credit note and send it through PEPPOL.

 Statuses of Transactions in E-Invoicing